Anthony-Nolan/Atlas/MiscTestingAndDebuggingResources/TestAndDebugREADME.md

 Normally Donor data would be inserted by a FullDataRefresh, which would create records in the Persistent DB recording the completion of a Refresh.
 Because we're hacking that data into the transient DB, we need to simulate that record.
 This script does that.
-Note that this row does NOT reflect the latest Matching Dictionary version, as mentioned above; it is the version that the source data was generated on.
+Note that this row does NOT reflect the latest version WMDA HLA Nomenclature, as mentioned above; it is the version that the source data was generated on.

 -ZeroResultsSearch.json